 However, keep in mind that by gaining additional benefits, you get disadvantages from both options too.
 Not only will you have to pay for the cloud version, but you will also have to pay for the support and maintenance costs of your own service, invest in its installation and ensure proper data protection.

-Cloud Dynamics 365 option is suitable for small businesses or start-ups.
+Cloud Dynamics 365 option is suitable for an organization of any size.
 It’s more cost-effective than buying or renting a dedicated server.
 You won’t need to handle any server maintenance, and all support requests can be performed very quickly.

-If you are ready to handle the integration costs with the on-premises version, which include the hardware and license price, you will be able to experience the full potential of Dynamics 365 customization possibilities, as well as in-house maintenance, increased hardware capacity, and offline access.
+In case of strict compliance requirements or sufficient budget to handle the integration costs with the on-premises version, which include the hardware and license price, you will be able to experience the full potential of Dynamics 365 customization possibilities, as well as offline access.
 Moreover, it will be more convenient in the long term.

 Ready to decide on Dynamics 365 implementation or have more questions?
 Contact our team for a discussion on what’s better in your case.

 Are you planning to implement Microsoft Dynamics 365 or experiencing troubles with your existing solution?
 Our experts are ready to address your challenge.